How do I know if my carrier supports eSIM ?

 7. Service Activation: The carrier activates the service, and the device is ready to use.

-See also Exploring the Benefits of International eSIM Plans for Travel Abroad
+See also Discover the Best eSIM Plans for International Travel in Asia: Stay Connected Effortlessly

 Use Cases: